Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Ensuring compliance with all government legislation

 ## Separation:
-**Separation is the process of HR concerned with situations when workers leave the business, either voluntarily or involuntarily.**
+**Separation is the process of HR concerned with situations when workers leave the business, either voluntarily or involuntarily**

+## Voluntary:

+## Involuntary: